 The Runtime Composes Widgets

 In the application, widgets are connected to each other in a declarative fashion using JSON page definitions.
 The LaxarJS runtime is responsible for loading and instantiating all widgets configured on the current page and to orchestrate them throughout the page lifecycle.
-Additionally, it performs the task of loading static assets such as HTML and CSS.
+Additionally, it performs the task of loading static assets, like HTML and CSS.

 Individual pages are interrelated through a flow definition which tells the runtime how to handle URLs and how to navigate between pages.
 Like pages, flows are written in a simple JSON format.

-Building upon the thriving ecosystem of web standards and view technologies, LaxarJS tries to simplify organizing, re-using and even sharing the larger building blocks of your applications.
+Building upon the thriving ecosystem of Web Standards and AngularJS components, LaxarJS tries to simplify organizing, re-using and even sharing the larger building blocks of your applications.